Dear students: Welcome to the Yiddish Studies pages!

 We would like to let you know that the German department is one of the few in North America to offer Yiddish language courses.
 We invite you to take advantage of this opportunity.
 Here is why:

-3. Yiddish is really easy to learn if you took at least one year of German (70 percent of it has a Germanic component).
+3. Yiddish is easier to learn if you took at least one year of German (around 70 percent of the vocabulary is of Germanic origin).

 4. Yiddish counts towards any program in the German department – minor, major, specialist.